 - Type I Dehydrogenase 2 3

 This nuclear gene encodes a conserved protein that comprises the B13 subunit of complex I of the mitochondrial respiratory chain.
 The encoded protein localizes to the inner mitochondrial membrane, where it is thought to aid in the transfer of electrons from NADH to ubiquinone.
 Alternative splicing results in multiple transcript variants.
 There are numerous pseudogenes of this gene on chromosomes 1, 3, 6, 8, 9, 11, 12, and 16. [provided by RefSeq, Apr 2014]

 GeneCards Summary for NDUFA5 Gene

-NDUFA5 (NADH Dehydrogenase (Ubiquinone) 1 Alpha Subcomplex, 5) is a Protein Coding gene.
-Diseases associated with NDUFA5 include korean hemorrhagic fever and geographic tongue.
-Among its related pathways are Metabolism and Alzheimers disease.
+NDUFA5 (NADH:Ubiquinone Oxidoreductase Subunit A5) is a Protein Coding gene.
+Diseases associated with NDUFA5 include leber hereditary optic neuropathy and korean hemorrhagic fever.
+Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and oxidoreductase activity, acting on NAD(P)H.

 UniProtKB/Swiss-Prot for NDUFA5 Gene